Tamar of Georgia: Muslim neighbors

 Once Tamar succeeded in consolidating her power and found a reliable support in David Soslan, the Mkhargrdzeli, Toreli, and other noble families, she revived the expansionist foreign policy of her predecessors.
-Repeated occasions of dynastic strife in Georgia combined with the efforts of regional successors of the Seljuk Empire such as the Eldiguzids, Shirvanshahs, and Ahlatshahs, had slowed down the dynamic of conquest the Georgians had achieved during the reigns of Tamar's great-grandfather, David IV, and her father, George III.
+Repeated occasions of dynastic strife in Georgia combined with the efforts of regional successors of the Seljuk Empire such as the Eldiguzids, Shirvanshahs, and Shah-Armens, had slowed down the dynamic of conquest the Georgians had achieved during the reigns of Tamar's great-grandfather, David IV, and her father, George III.
 However, the Georgians became again active under Tamar, more prominently in the second decade of her rule.
 Early in the 1190s, the Georgian government began to interfere in the affairs of the Eldiguzids and of the Shirvanshahs, aiding rivaling local princes and reducing Shirvan to a tributary state.
 The Eldiguzid atabeg Abu Bakr attempted to stem the Georgian advance, but suffered a defeat at the hands of David Soslan at the Battle of Shamkor and lost his capital to a Georgian protégé in 1195.
 Although Abu Bakr was able to resume his reign a year later, the Eldiguzids were only barely able to contain further Georgian forays.

 The question of the liberation of Armenia remained of prime importance in Georgia's foreign policy.
 Tamar's armies led by two Armenian generals, Zakare and Ivane Mkhargrdzeli (Zakarian), overran fortresses and cities towards the Ararat Plain, reclaiming one after another fortresses and districts from local Muslim rulers.

-Alarmed by the Georgian successes, Süleymanshah II, the resurgent Seljuqid sultan of Rûm, rallied his vassal emirs and marched against Georgia, but his camp was attacked and destroyed by David Soslan at the Battle of Basian in 1203 or 1204.
+Alarmed by the Georgian successes, Suleiman II, the resurgent Seljukid Sultan of Rum, rallied his vassal emirs and marched against Georgia, but his camp was attacked and destroyed by David Soslan at the Battle of Basian in 1202, 1203 or 1204.
 The chronicler of Tamar describes how the army was assembled at the rock-hewn town of Vardzia before marching on to Basian and how the queen addressed the troops from the balcony of the church.
-Exploiting her success in this battle, between 1203 and 1205 Georgians seized the town of Dvin and entered Ahlatshah possessions twice and subdued the emir of Kars (vassal of the Saltukids in Erzurum), the Ahlatshahs, and the emirs of Erzurum and Erzincan.
+Exploiting her success in this battle, between 1203 and 1205 Georgians seized the town of Dvin and entered Shah-Armens possessions twice and subdued the emir of Kars (vassal of the Saltukids in Erzurum), the Shah-Armens, and the emirs of Erzurum and Erzincan.